You have an admission decision, now what?

 Q: Why is the 'Accepting my Offer of Admission' still showing on my Task list in CalCentral?

 A: If you are enrolled in Berkeley's non-degree summer program you may see your tuition charges when you are accepting your offer of admission.
 Don't worry!
 You can pay your deposit now and your other charges later.
-Click Pay next to your account balance.
-Then, delete the charge you aren't ready to pay, leaving the $250 Admissions Deposit Item on the list and click "check out".Q: What is a Statement of Intent to Register (SIR)?
+Click 'pay' next to your account balance.
+Then, delete the charge you aren't ready to pay, leaving the $250 admission deposit item on the list and click 'check out'.

 A: The SIR is an old term for newly admitted students that is no longer used at Berkeley.
 We are now encouraging students to ‘Accept your offer of admissions’ and to ‘Pay your admissions deposit’.
 Please bear with us as we continue to change the language on our website and other Berkeley communications.
-If you see a reference to SIR, please know that means to accept your offer of admissions.Conditions of Admission Form
+If you see a reference to SIR, please know that means to accept your offer of admission.

 Q: What are the Conditions of Admission?

-A: You will find the list of documents that you are required to submit, along with the status of each document on the Task list at the center of the CalCentral Dashboard page.
-Each document will have one of the following next to it:- Due Date- IF it has not been received
+A: You can view a list of all required documents and their submission status in the task list at the center of the CalCentral dashboard.
+Each document will be marked with one of the following statuses:- Due Date- If it has not been received

 Q: If I am unable to meet all of my conditions of admission, what will happen?